By Tim Clue & Spike Manton

 Falls Church, VA 22042

-Auditions will be held in the theater on April 1st and in the Urbanites Room on April 3rd.
+Auditions will be held in the theater on April 1st and April 3rd.
 Please come in the front of the community center and sign in at counter.
 Staff can point you in the right direction and signs will be posted.

 Performance Dates and Times